tefl/tesol certification guide (2026):

 Look for:

-Be careful with "review” sites that don’t seem as independent as they claim.
+Be careful with “review” sites that do not seem as independent as they claim.

 Warning signs include:

-These kinds of sites can look pretty convincing at first glance, especially when you’re nervous about picking the wrong course.
+These kinds of sites can look pretty convincing at first glance, especially when you are nervous about picking the wrong course.
 But cross-check what you see there with the proven independent sources like the ones mentioned above.

-You don’t need perfect consensus though, just a general idea that “Oh, people like me have taken this course and actually used their certification.
+You do not need perfect consensus though, just a general idea that “Oh, people like me have taken this course and actually used their certification.”

 step 7 - check pricing, hidden fees, and policies

-Once you’re happy with the content and reviews, look closely at money and terms.
+Once you are happy with the content and reviews, look closely at money and terms.

 Is it clear what the price includes?
 Some common extra fees across TEFL courses are:

-So the simple fact that there are optional extras isn’t always a red flag.
+So the simple fact that there are optional extras is not always a red flag.
 What matters is how clearly those extras and their prices are explained up front, and whether the amounts feel fair.

-If you only discover important fees at checkout, or you’re seeing things like a $50 “admin fee” for a basic certificate, that’s usually a sign to slow down and ask what else might be hidden.
+If you only discover important fees at checkout, or you are seeing things like a $50 “admin fee” for a basic certificate, that is usually a sign to slow down and ask what else might be hidden.

 step 8 - contact the provider and notice their response